A few weeks ago I went to pick up my four-year-old from preschool. During the pickup, I was making conversation with one of the other parents.

 We named this one Princess since it was especially dainty.

-We took the cats in shifts to get fixed.
+We took the cats in shifts to get them fixed.
 Princess was up first due to the pregnancy risk.
 When I dropped off Princess, I mentioned my concern.
 The person at the clinic just kind of looked at me like I was crazy.
 I said, “Hey, I googled this and it says cats can get pregnant at four months.”

 A day or two went by and I anxiously went up to pick up Princess.
-Upon pick up I asked if the cat was pregnant.
+Upon pick up, I asked if the cat was pregnant.
 “No, sir, Princess is not pregnant.
-And oh by the way, you may want to change the name to Prince since it’s a male cat.” 🤦♂️
+And oh, by the way, you may want to change the name to Prince since it’s a male cat.”

-We now call him, Mr. P.
+We now call him, Dave.

-5 Cats is A Lot
+Five Cats is A Lot

 The next day animal control showed up at our door.
-We lied and said they were just some random cats that kept coming around and we didn’t feed them or allow them in our house.
+We lied and said they were just some random cats that kept coming around, and we didn’t feed them or allow them in our house.

 Screw them for not at least giving us some time to find owners.

 All of the other neighbors don’t seem to mind.
 The lady next door has since moved out.
 In fact, several new families have moved in since then.
-Every time someone does I give them a heads up about the cats and let them know if they have any concerns to come talk to us.
+Every time someone does, I give them a heads up about the cats and let them know if they have any concerns to come talk to us.

 See Related: We Paid Off the Mortgage: Our Debt Free Journey

 Whenever someone asks how many cats we have, I still say two (the number of our inside cats).
 My four-year-old continues to correct me to say that we have five cats.
-But really, anyone who has five cats must be crazy so I’ll stick with saying two.
+But really, anyone who has five cats must be crazy, so I’ll stick with saying two.

 So How Did These 5 Cats Help Us Become Mortgage Free?

-It was a two story, three bedroom, two bathroom house.
-About 2,000 square feet not including the basement.
+It was a two-story, three-bedroom, two-bathroom house.
+About 2,000 square feet, not including the basement.
 The location and neighborhood were perfect.

 My wife and I were seriously considering putting in an offer.
 We had a 20 percent down payment and good credit, so I’m confident our offer would have been accepted if we moved quickly.
-The house we were looking at was priced about $75,000 more than our current house is worth.
+The house we were looking at was priced at about $75,000 more than our current house is worth.

 Then the question came up.
 What would we do with the cats?